ducnguyenhuu26/RSS-WS/poe-world-implementation-docs/complex_prd.md

 #### 5.2. `PoEWorldModel` (implements `WorldModelProtocol`)
 *   **Responsibility**: Represents the Product of Experts world model and implements the core probabilistic prediction logic.
 *   **Dependencies**: An `ExpertCompilerProtocol` and an `ExpertExecutorProtocol`.
+*   **Architecture**: The model organizes experts by object type (e.g., "player", "zombie", "tree") and separates creation experts from non-creation experts within each type.
+This prevents interference between different types of dynamics during weight fitting.

 *   **5.2.1.
 Probabilistic Prediction Mechanism**
     The model predicts the next symbolic state attribute by attribute.
 The process for sampling a `next_state` is as follows: